TNTurnerLab/PYRUS/README.md

 -b:

 This flag will create a box-plot window in the top right corner of the existing line plot.
 The box plot will display the individual, marked with the -f flag, with a blue dot.
-This will automattically turn on if there are more than 10 files when multiplotting.
+This will automatically turn on if there are more than 10 files when multiplotting.

 * default=NULL
 * Ex: -b y